ibm-cloud-docs/virtual-servers/vsi_kvm_console_connect.md

 You can now access the KVM console of your virtual servers from the {{site.data.keyword.cloud}} console.\
 {: shortdesc}

-The KVM console feature is gradually coming to all data centers.
-If your virtual servers don't have access to it now, try again later.
-You can also contact your IBM Sales representative for more information on the availability status of this feature.
-{: note}

 The KVM console for virtual servers provides a graphical user interface and accepts both mouse and keyboard input.
 You can open the KVM console by using any of the {{site.data.keyword.cloud}} supported browsers.
 For more information about {{site.data.keyword.cloud}} supported browsers, see [Browsers](/docs/overview?topic=overview-prereqs-platform#browsers-platform).